 Depression during pregnancy

-Causes of depression during pregnancy:
+Causes of depression during pregnancy

-The causes of depression in pregnancy (also known as antenatal depression) may be related to the future mother’s changing hormonal activity.
+The causes of depression during pregnancy may be related to the future mother’s changing hormonal activity.
 Extensive hormonal changes happen in all pregnant women.
 However, not everyone falls ill with depression.
 Conflicting ideas about becoming a mother, such as difficulty reconciling a career with motherhood, or other unresolved difficulties in life may be looming in the background.
 Fear of future childbirth can also be a triggering factor in depression.

-The phenomenon is often caused by having previous history with depression, but this is not always the case.
-Risk factors include but are not limited to the mother being young, single parenthood, unplanned pregnancy, substance abuse problems, and the lack of social support.
+Depression during pregnancy may be linked to a previous history of depression, but it can also occur even if the expectant mother has never been diagnosed with depression before.
+Risk factors include but are not limited to various social and situational stressors such as the lack of social support, the mother being young, single parenthood, unplanned pregnancy, substance abuse problems or Immigration within the past few years.
 Previous history, traumatising experiences, and relationship difficulties can also increase the risk of developing antenatal depression.
+Depression can also result from a difficult pregnancy, such as severe nausea experienced during pregnancy (hyperemesis).

 Depression during pregnancy may be followed by postpartum depression.
+Especially if the depression experienced during pregnancy was left untreated or without adequate support.

 Symptoms of depression during pregnancy